Israel is pausing operations in some parts of Gaza amid mounting horror over starvation. Will it be enough?

 The Israeli military said the move would “refute the false claim of deliberate starvation in the Gaza Strip.”

-And while the “tactical pause” has been welcomed by UN agencies, there are questions over whether it will be enough after months in which far too little aid has reached Gaza.
+And while the move has been welcomed by UN agencies, there are questions over whether it will be enough after months in which far too little aid has reached Gaza.
 Here’s what we know.

 How did we get here?